findirfin/findirfin.dev/md/content/posts/Markdown Computer.md

 ---
 just got a webview to show up!
 ![](/images/Pasted%20image%2020250218155552.png)
-I'm very happy about this. this will make it pretty east to make the rest of the GUI
+I'm very happy about this. this will make it pretty easy to make the rest of the GUI

 ---